COVID-19 crisis: J'khand to give 2 months' ration in advance

 The government had also assured people that it has sufficient food items in stock to last for several days.
 Ranchi Deputy Commissioner Rai Mahimapat Ray said the administration has launched an app - VeggiGo - for people to place order for essential commodities.

-He said the administration has also launched a home delivery service for essential goods..
+He said the administration has also launched a home delivery service for essential goods.
+Meanwhile, Jharkhand Finance, Food and Consumer Affairs Minister Rameshwar Oraon asked officials concerned to speed up distribution of new ration cards and start providing food grains at the prescribed subsidised rate of 1 rupee per kg.

+Issuing a release here, Oraon also directed officials of his department to serve 'khichdi' under the existing 'Mukhya Mantri Daal-Bhat Yojana' across the state and ensure the needy come with their own utensils and carry food home to avoid crowding.
+Soren had earlier in the week said that 350 'khichri centres' would be opened in the state to serve the poor during the lockdown period.

+The chief minister also thanked his Delhi counterpart, Arvind Kejriwal, for taking care of the meals of some migrant labourers hailing from Jharkhand.
+A total of 26 students from Telengana are in Jharkhand's Sahibganj district on a study tour, Soren said, adding, the group is absolutely safe.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)